 Middle Ear Analysis

-Dr. Richardson analyzes the middle ear by conducting Tympanometry and Acoustic Reflex tests.
+Dr. Bea analyzes the middle ear by conducting Tympanometry and Acoustic Reflex tests.
 Tympanometry reveals how the eardrum is moving and acoustic reflex tests how well the tiny ear bones and muscles of the middle ear are working.
 Middle ear analysis is important to rule out a hearing loss caused by disease or dysfunction of the middle ear, an oftentimes treatable condition that does not require hearing aids.

 Otoacoustic Emissions (OAEs)